pulumi/docs/content/docs/quickstart/aws/modify-program.md

     identifier: aws-modify-program
 ---

-Now that we have an instance of our Pulumi program deployed, let's update it to do something a little more interesting.
+Now that we have an instance of our Pulumi program deployed, let's enable encryption on our S3 bucket.

 Replace the entire contents of {{< langfile >}} with the following: